 Despite the introduction of tougher legislation over recent years, money-laundering and financial scandals continue to dominate global news.
 It is estimated by the Financial Action Task Force that over one trillion dollars is laundered annually.
 As the financial services sector falls under increased scrutiny, banks are mandated to implement full measures to prevent financial crimes.
 Regulators increasingly require greater oversight from institutions, including closer monitoring for anti-money laundering (AML) and know your customer (KYC) compliance.

 Current legacy technologies for detecting money laundering are based on business rules, neural networks, or statistical approaches (e.g. data mining).
+Business rules written, tested, and deployed by experts in the field create a first-pass detection method for known types of malicious behavior.
 In the case of fraud prevention, a well-defined classification model can be designed by learning from the patterns of former fraudulent behaviors.
 These technologies need massive amount of historical data to extract some usable information for future uses.
 Due to the nature of fraud, large repositories of confirmed fraudulent behavior are available to train these supervised technologies; however, with money laundering there is no labeled data to learn from.

 In addition to the lack of historical information, each money laundering case is unique; however, legacy approaches apply the same logic to every entity.
 Relying on only these approaches results in low detection and high false positive rates.

 The high false positive rates associated with current AML approaches result in compliance costs that can quickly spiral out of control, due to the amount of manpower required to investigate the large number of alerts generated by legacy technology.
 Additionally, deploying legacy models often requires expensive hardware and databases, and the resulting solutions are unable to provide real-time performance.

 Unsupervised Learning Technology